Bath salts (drug)

-Bath salts (also psychoactive bath salts, PABS, or in the United Kingdom monkey dust) are a group of recreational designer drugs.
+Bath salts (also called psychoactive bath salts, PABS) are a group of recreational designer drugs.
 The name derives from instances in which the drugs were disguised as bath salts.
 The white powder, granules, or crystals often resemble Epsom salts, but differ chemically.
 The drugs' packaging often states "not for human consumption" in an attempt to circumvent drug prohibition laws.
-Additionally, they may be mislabeled as plant food, powdered cleaner, and other such products.
+Additionally, they may be described as "plant food", "powdered cleaner", or other products.